catherineygao/Coursera_Capstone/figs/README.md

-This folder contains the output graphs final notebook.
+This folder contains the output graphs from the final notebook.